St Michael's Chapel, Torquay

 St Michael's Chapel is a small, aisleless, medieval chapel situated on the summit of Chapel Hill, in Torquay, Devon.
 The structure is considered to date from around the 13th or 14th century.
-It has been a Grade II listed building since 1952.
+It was Grade II listed on 13 May 1952 and reclassified as a Scheduled Monument on 18 July 2000.

 Description

 The chapel is oriented east-west and is constructed of local grey limestone rubble, with red sandstone entrance and window dressings and quoins, and a stone slate roof.
 The chapel retains much of its medieval fabric.

 It has a single arched doorway (in the south wall) which is fronted by the remains of a stone porch.
 The entrance is currently barred by a modern iron grill.

 The interior retains some original wall plaster, a niche in the south wall which may have been a piscina, and opposing windows in the north and south walls.
 Two further small windows are set into the west wall.
 There is also a large window in the east wall.

 A Bathstone cross erected in the mid 19th century by the Marchioness of Bute stood on the east side of the roof, but this was removed during renovation work.

 The floor of the chapel retains its natural unhewn bedrock, which shows considerable signs of wear close to the entrance, indicating many years of use.
 This suggests that an artificial floor was never constructed.